Dr Noam Gur, LLB (summa cum laude) (Jerusalem), BCL (Distinction), MPhil (Distinction), DPhil (Oxford)

-- Gur, N. and Jackson, J., ‘The Rule of Law as a Procedural but Content-Sensitive Virtue: An Empirical and Philosophical Collaborative Study’, in Meyerson, D., Mackenzie, C and MacDermott, T. (eds.)
-Procedural Justice and Relational Theory: Philosophical, Empirical and Legal Perspectives (Routledge, forthcoming 2020)
+- Gur, N. and Jackson, J.,'Procedure-content interaction in attitudes to law and in the value of the rule of law: an empirical and philosophical collaboration' in Meyerson, D., Mackenzie, C and MacDermott, T. (eds.)
+Procedural Justice and Relational Theory: Philosophical, Empirical and Legal Perspectives (Routledge, in press 2020)

 - Gur N., 'Legal Facts and Reasons for Action: Between Deflationary and Robust Conceptions of Law’s Reason-Giving Capacity', in Nicoletta Bersier, Christoph Bezemek, and Frederick Schauer (eds.), The Normative Force of The Factual: Legal Philosophy Between Is and Ought (Springer Law and Philosophy Library, 2019) 151-170